rolandmueller/bigdata/ml_api.md

     data = request.get_json()
     name = data.get('name')
 ```
 Now we want to send the data as JSON.
 The first line uses again the request modul but this time get the sended JSON data with `get_json`.
-This is then saved as a Python dictonary `data`. `data.get('name', '')` just gets the item with the `name` key from the dictonary and returns the value.
+This is then saved as a Python dictonary `data`. `data.get('name')` just gets the item with the `name` key from the dictonary and returns the value.

 In Insomnia, add `http://127.0.0.1/hello` and change to POST (from GET).
 Delete any Query parameters, if any were still there.
 Click on the drop-down menu next to `Body` and select `JSON`.
 Copy this JSON into it field: